 The research work conducted by Idriss et al. [14], delves into various options for implementing cybersecurity in IoT systems, being the most notable of them, the implementation of a hardware module that allows adding randomness to the encryption in a more lightweight way than other methods, calling PUF (Physical Unclonable Functions) based lightweight authentication.
-Amanlou et al. [15] proposes a lightweight authentication system for IoT systems using the MQTT protocol, a temporary key exchange algorithm FCDHE, and the shared key authentication (PSK) algorithm.
-This combination provides mutual authentication between IoT network devices thanks to an authentication scheme known as ECDHE-PSK.
+Amanlou et al. [15] proposes a lightweight authentication system for IoT systems using the MQTT protocol, a temporary key exchange algorithm FCDHE, and the shared key authentication between IoT network devices thanks to an authentication scheme known as ECDHE-PSK.
 This implementation would also improve IoT cybersecurity using this protocol.
 However, the systems deployed previously must be modified.